Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: System Model

 where $\pmb{x}_k$ is the \textit{sparse sensing vector} of the $k^\text{th}$ sub-band, and the approximation error is due to the discretization error from using grid search.
 We can think of $\pmb{x}_k$ as activating some sparse columns in the fine matrix $\pmb{A}_k$, each corresponding to a delay-angle pair closest to $\{\theta_n,\tau_n\}$.
 So, ideally, the value of each non-zero element of $\pmb{x}_k$ should approximate the corresponding $g_{n,k}$.
 We can further exploit the Kronecker structure to speed up computations by rewriting \eqref{sparsevecYk} in the following form

-In order to localize the targets, we notice the following: as the \acp{ToA} and \acp{AoA} are expected to be similar across sub-bands, each $\pmb{x}_k$ should activate the same dictionary columns and hence have the same indices with non-zero elements.
-However, since the channel behavior varies across sub-bands, the values of those non-zero elements may vary.
-Thus, we want to enforce \textit{structured sparsity}, which jointly optimizes for sparsity within each sub-band and preserves the same support \textit{locations} across sub-bands.
-Ideally, we would need a constraint stating that each row of $\pmb{X}$ contains either all zeros or non-zero values.
-Nonetheless, since this constraint is very strict, we relax the problem for tractability by using certain norms as the minimization objective instead of using such constraints.
-To independently obtain the sparsest solution for each sub-band, an $\ell_1$-norm objective is typically proposed \cite{donoho2006most}, so if we consider the multiband sparse sensing matrix $\pmb{X} = \cat_2\left\{\pmb{x}_k\right\}_{k=1}^K$, one optimization objective to promote structured sparsity in $\pmb{X}$ is to minimize its $\ell_{2,1}$-mixed norm, defined as
+To localize the targets, we notice the following: As the \acp{ToA} and \acp{AoA} are expected to be similar across sub-bands due to the physical environment, each $\pmb{x}_k$ should activate the same dictionary columns and hence have the same indices with non-zero elements.
+However, since the signal power varies across sub-bands, the values of those non-zero elements may vary.
+Thus, we want to enforce \textit{structured sparsity}, which jointly optimizes for sparsity within each sub-band and preserves the same support locations across sub-bands.
+Ideally, we would need a constraint stating that each row of $\pmb{X}$ contains either all zeros or non-zero values, but we relax the problem for tractability by using certain norms as the minimization objective instead of using such constraints.
+To independently obtain the sparsest solution for each sub-band, an $\ell_1$-norm objective is typically proposed \cite{donoho2006most}, so if we consider the multiband sparse sensing matrix $\pmb{X} = \cat_2\left\{\pmb{x}_k\right\}_{k=1}^K$, one optimization objective to promote structured sparsity in $\pmb{X}$ is to minimize the $\ell_{2,1}$-mixed norm of $\pmb{X}$, defined as

+which preserves the total energy of a path under any energy redistribution across sub-bands.
 We hence propose the following optimization problem for target localization:

 where $\varepsilon_k$ are the denoise thresholds.